bash /etc/init.d/timekeeper start

 Within a couple of minutes TimeKeeper should be active and running if the time source is configured properly.
 You can verify this by running the command tkstatus on Linux, tkstatus.bat on Windows.
 This will report if TimeKeeper is active or not, what the current clock offset is and how old the latest timestamp is along with the same data about all configured sources.
 Run tkstatus -f on Linux, tkstatus.bat -f on Windows to report the one-way delay in addition to the base information.

-If you’ve enabled the web interface, you can login to TimeKeeper via the web (port 8080 by default) (default passwords are in this section).
+If you’ve enabled the web interface, you can login to TimeKeeper via the web (port 8080 by default) (default passwords are in the “Web interface authentication” section).
 The Status and Timing Quality tabs on the web interface also provide a clear summary of which source is being used, the current accuracy, and also details on the behavior of the various configured time sources over time.

 Also, you can refer to the log files directly. /var/log/timekeeper_0.data (again, located under the TimeKeeper installation directory on Windows) is a running list of every update that TimeKeeper receives and how TimeKeeper is adjusting time for source 0.
 This file contains a line for every update received from the time source.
 If it is growing then TimeKeeper is receiving time updates.